The composition of the English language

 The locomotive director telephoned his superior to inquire regarding the schedule which he considered ridiculous as it displayed three carriages of a similar vehicle on the equal rail line.
 His colleague viewed the exterior and confirmed his visual of an ignited rail opponent approaching at an enormous velocity.

 The heavy wind.
 Hot sun.
 Bright sky thus you’ll see the stars if you’re keen to watch those, maybe a glimpse from your house, rather outside a town or if on the water from a ship.
 While this time of year on this spot on earth as to other lands.

 The same story 7 using Anglo-Norman nouns, adjectives and verbs

-The extreme vental conditions.
+Extreme vental conditions existed.
 Solar intensity.
 Clear celestial sphere, subsequent stellar views in case you’re interested in its perspective, possibly a brief impression, from your domestic residence, preferably non-urban, or if in an aquatic environment from a naval vessel.
 During the season in the indicated terrestrial region compared to different countries.

 Story 8 a stop at the healer – visit to the doctor

 The healer looked at my body.
 First at my feet and my legs.
 Then to my ears, eyes, nose and throat.
 When he ended it he looked puzzled and told me: I reckon we can better put a new head up there.